grace-notes/website/contents/topics/claudius.md

 title of Moron anastasis, “The Resurrection of Fools,” the design of which was to show “that nobody ever counterfeited folly.”

-XXXIX.
+## XXXIX ##

 Amongst other things, people admired in him his indifference and unconcern; or, to express it in Greek, his meteoria and ablepsia.
 Placing himself at table a little after Messalina’s death, he enquired, “Why the empress did not come?”
 Many of those whom he had condemned to